philoserf/site_v2/content/about.md

 title: About
 ---

-Mark Ayers has had a dynamic career.
-His experience includes lawn mowing and retail, serving in the U.S. Army, Fortune 500 companies, and tech startups.
-Raised in small towns and exurbia, Mark’s journey has taken him from America’s urban centers to exploring ancient ruins in Italy, Turkey, and Japan.
+Mark Ayers has worked in lawn mowing, fast food, and retail, served in the U.S. Army, and worked for Fortune 500 companies and tech startups.
+After being raised in small towns and exurbia, his journey has taken him from urban centers to ancient ruins in Italy, Turkey, and Japan.

-After graduating in Political Science from the University at Albany, State University of New York, Mark refined his leadership, collaboration, and discipline skills through military service.
-He has held roles in local organizations, sharing his expertise to drive community impact.
+After graduating in Political Science from the University at Albany, Mark refined his leadership, collaboration, and discipline skills through military service.
+He held roles in local organizations, sharing his expertise to drive community impact.

-Outside work, he enjoys traveling, family, and personal well-being.
+Mark’s life is not just about work.
+He enjoys exploring new places, cherishing family moments, and maintaining personal well-being, which add depth to his professional journey.

 _The views expressed here are his own.
 They are not endorsed, approved, or reviewed by any other person or organization._